Research has discovered a link between your gut bacteria as a child and either increased or decreased risk for mental health issues as an adult.

 - Mental health

 The research connecting mental health to gut health is piling up.
-Doctors and psychologists around the world are beginning to understand how vital a thriving microbiome is to strong mental health.
-The health of the body and the health of the mind are not separate anymore, but intimately connected.
-For true physical and mental healing, the two must not be separated during treatment.
+Doctors and psychologists worldwide understand how vital a thriving microbiome is too robust mental health.
+The health of the body and the mind are not separate anymore but intimately connected.
+Physical and psychological healing are intertwined in treatment.

 Adult Brain Function Depends On Childhood Gut Health

 Recent research has discovered that one’s mental health as an adult is greatly affected by how healthy their microbiome was as a child.
-During important developmental phases in a child’s life, healthy gut microbes help to support proper nervous system development and function, as well as the production of happiness-inducing hormones such as serotonin.
-If the gut microbes aren’t present or are in poor shape, this important development is delayed or happens sub-optimally, resulting in poor mental health as an adult.
+During critical developmental phases in a child’s life, beneficial gut microbes help support proper nervous system development and function and the production of happiness-inducing hormones such as serotonin.
+If the gut microbes aren’t present or are in poor shape, this critical development is delayed or happens sub-optimally, resulting in poor mental health as an adult.
 (1)

-Neuroscientist Professor John F. Cryan said of the study’s findings, “As a neuroscientist these findings are fascinating as they highlight the important role that gut bacteria play in the bidirectional communication between the gut and the brain, and opens up the intriguing opportunity of developing unique microbial-based strategies for treatment for brain disorders.”
+“As a neuroscientist, these findings are fascinating as they highlight the important role that gut bacteria play in the bidirectional communication between the gut and the brain, and opens up the intriguing opportunity of developing unique microbial-based strategies for treatment for brain disorders.”

 Gut Health And Depression

 Many studies have found a strong link between gut health and symptoms of depression.
-Most scientists now categorize depression as an “inflammatory disease”, meaning depression is a symptom of chronic inflammation in the body.
-The most vulnerable system to inflammation is the digestive tract, because there is only a one-cell layer between what you eat and your bloodstream.
-The standard American diet is an inflammatory diet because it is full of so many processed foods that are unrecognizable to the body and trigger an inflammatory response.
+Most scientists now categorize depression as an “inflammatory disease,” meaning depression is a symptom of chronic inflammation in the body.
+The most vulnerable system to inflammation in the digestive tract because there is only a one-cell layer between what you eat and your bloodstream.
+The standard American diet is inflammatory because it is full of so many processed foods that are unrecognizable to the body and trigger an inflammatory response.
 This inflammation has been linked to depression.
-The same foods also have potential to hurt the microbiome, which plays a strong role in good mental health.
+The same foods also can hurt the microbiome, which plays a vital role in good mental health.
 (2,3)

 Research has found that a healthy gut is vital to a healthy brain.
-It’s incredible the success that my patients experience when they do things to heal their gut.
-They come back feeling more alive and mentally clear than they have in years.
+It’s incredible the success my patients experience when they do things to heal their guts.
+They return more vibrant and mentally clear than ever.
 It takes time, but healing the gut is one of the most effective ways to heal the body.
 (4)

 - Eat fermented foods.
-And teach your kids to like them too.
-Fermented vegetables, fermented dairy products, kefir, and kombucha.
-These are all things your kids can learn to enjoy and will help support the gut.
+Teach your kids to like them, too, fermented vegetables, fermented dairy products, kefir, and kombucha.
+These are all things your kids can learn to enjoy and help support the gut.

 - Encourage natural movement.
-Hide the TV.
-Open the windows and doors.
+Hide the TV, and open the windows and doors.
 Allow your kids to explore the outdoors and move as much as possible.

-Good gut health can make a world of difference for your kids and for you.
+Good gut health can make a difference for your kids and you.
 Take the time to learn about the microbiome and how to create an environment where it will thrive.
 Your health will thank you.